 Fast and affordable remittances for migrant workers

 Stablecoins, however, could provide a better alternative.
-Workers and their families across the globe could use digital wallets to receive stablecoins from anywhere in the world almost instantly — with low fees, and without price volatility.
+Workers and their families across the globe could use digital wallets to receive stablecoins from anywhere in the world almost instantly — with low fees and without price volatility.

-Protection from local currency crashes
+Protection from local currency crashes and market volatility

 Improved cryptocurrency exchanges

-The aforementioned Tether provides an example of how a stablecoin can go wrong.
+The Tether scandal provides an example of how a stablecoin can go wrong.
 Fiat-backed stablecoins are centralized, meaning they are run by a single entity.
 This requires trust that this entity is actually backing up their stablecoins with real fiat.

 Moreover, there’s always the risk that the underlying asset crashes in value.

-Think about Black Wednesday in the UK, or the 1998 Ruble crisis that occurred in Russia.
+Think about “Black Wednesday” in the UK in 1992, or the 1998 Ruble crisis that occurred in Russia.
 If such an event occurs to the fiat a stablecoin is pegged to, it would be disastrous for that stablecoin as well.

 Crypto-backed stablecoins also come with their own set of issues.